+45 System generated reports and back-up of system data

+The venue manager must ensure -

+(a) player transaction activity, till balance, daily clearance reconciliation and any other required system-generated reports are printed out on a daily basis;

+(b) printouts are retained in a secure area at the venue for a period of 14 days following the completion of Cashless Gaming Machine Analyses;

+(c) a back-up of system data, including player account and gaming machine activity, is made daily, using an industry standard process and media.
+The back-up is to be kept off venue.

+46 Malfunctions

+Any malfunctions of cashless gaming machine systems must be recorded in a faults register as they occur or are detected.
+Where a fault or malfunction has potential to impact upon the operation or integrity of gambling equipment to which the system is connected, rules 39 to 42, with any necessary modifications, shall apply.

+The faults register must be kept at the venue for inspection.

+47 Weekly reconciliation

+A weekly reconciliation of system data, banknote input data and cash removal must be completed via the Weekly Venue Activity Report for every venue.
+Also, any system-generated weekly log must be printed and retained.

+Player disputes

-Short pays
+48 Short pays less

-51 Less than $10
+than $10

-(1) When a player claims that a gaming machine has failed to deliver the required amount of coins after pressing the collect button and the amount is less than $10, the venue manager or member of the venue personnel for the time being in charge of the gambling operation may without further investigation, pay the player from the cash float.
+(1) When a player claims a gaming machine has failed to deliver the required amount of coins after pressing the collect button and the amount is less than $10, the venue manager or venue personnel being in charge may without further investigation, pay the player from the cash float.
 The payment shall be recorded on the Cancelled Credit, Short Pays and Refill Report and the player’s name and signature obtained.

-(2) Where a short pay amount claimed is less than $10 and -
+(2) Where a short pay amount claimed is less than $10, and -

-(a) occurs more than once in relation to a single machine in any calendar month; or
+(a) occurs more than once in relation to a single machine in any calendar month;

 (b) if the venue manager or member of the venue personnel -

-(i) has reason to believe that there is a fault with the gaming machine; or
+(i) has reason to believe that there is a fault with the gaming machine;

 (ii) has any other good reason to believe that a short pay correction payment should not be made immediately,